Georgia Nursing Schools & Licensure

 CNM licenses renew on the 31st of January in the year it expires.

-Renewal can be completed online through the Georgia licensing site and requires payment of $65.
+Renewal can be completed online through the Georgia licensing site and requires payment of a fee.

 Licensing AuthorityEligibility & DetailsRenewal Requirements